kittykatattack/thepoetrybook/book.markdown

 After the file is loaded, the *makeHTMLpage* function runs.
 That's the main part of the program that builds the HTML and interactive behaviour based on the markdown file.

 You can also use more than one markdown file to build your poetry book.
-In fact, you can use as many as you like - there's no limit.Just add the names of the documents you want to use as elements in the markdownDocuments array.
+In fact, you can use as many as you like - there's no limit.
+Just add the names of the documents you want to use as elements in the markdownDocuments array.
 For example, here's how to make a book using 3 separate documents:

 `markdownDocuments = ["firstDoc.markdown", "secondDoc.markdown", "thirdDoc.markdown"];`